Summary & Analysis of A Valediction: Forbidding Mourning

 In the song, A Valediction: Forbidding Mourning, Donne validates the importance of the spiritual and transcendent love that Donne and his wife Anne shared.

 In the first stanza, Donne takes a start with an image of death of a virtuous man whose soul passed away peacefully.
-There are some friends of dying man around his body who cannot decide whether or not the man is dead.
-Because of the virtuous nature, man is dying peacefully and friends are unable to guess either his breath is over or not.
+There are some friends of dying man around his body who are unable to decide whether or not the man is dead.
+Due to the virtuous nature, man is dying peacefully and friends are unable to guess either his breath is over or not.
 He compares peaceful death of a virtuous man to the love he shares with his wife.
 Here Donne tries to console his wife who is worried for her husband’s parting.
 He tries to convince not to shed tears ‘tear-flood’ and stop weeping.
 Donne tries to convince her that their love is better than other lovers and their love is spiritual rather than physical love.
 A spiritual love does not fade by parting and separation.
 Donne states that this is parting of just physical bodies and will not bring a catastrophe.
 He says that her mourning and trepidation can cause big shake than the objects of celestial spheres.
 It is a greater shaking than that which an earthquake is able to shake the earth.
 Donne calls “Dull” and “sublunary,” to those whose love is not pure.
 He justifies that spiritual love is far above compared to physical love.

 Donne compares his love with those who enjoy only physical love.
 He says that their love is refined and pure, and beyond the physical world.
-People as a physical being, cannot understand the worth of spiritual love: They “know not what it is.”
+People as a physical beings, cannot understand the worth of spiritual love: They “know not what it is.”
 He says that their love is more mental than it is physical.
-This means they are “Inter-assured of the mind” and do not care for the physical beauty attributes like eyes, lips, and hands.
+This means they are “Inter-assured of the mind” and do not cares for the physical beauty attributes like eyes, lips, and hands.
 In sixth stanza poet states that they were two separate souls and by their marriage and true love; they have become as a one.
 He further elaborates that single body objects expand by expansion and their love will also increase by parting.
 He compares it with a piece of gold that expands by hitting.
 The gold symbolizes durability and beauty and Donne compare with their love.

 In last three stanzas, poet compares two souls in one body as a one compass has two legs.
 When the legs of compass apart, compass remains as a single unit, and the center of compass comes down as a point of center.
 Donne compares his wife as being the “fixed foot” of the compass and he himself is moving.
 His wife is fixed foot of the compass who is staying at home and Donne is parting and moving making a circle.
 As moving foot goes far, the fixed foot leans down.
 This is the only movement that his wife makes.
 When he needs her to she “hearkens” after him then straightens up again, or “grows erect” when he comes home or returns to the fixed point.
-Donne ends his song by saying that because of her firmness, he is able to move and complete a circle.
+Donne ends his song by saying that due to her firmness, he is able to move and complete a circle.
 No matter what where he roams, she will always get him back to where he began.

-Poetic Devices in A Valediction: Forbidding Mourning:
+Poetic Devices in A Valediction: Forbidding Mourning

 Alliteration in poetry is a sound repetition of a consonant in the same line such as the sound of /l/ in “Dull sublunary lovers’ love” and /t/ sound in “If they be two, they are two so”.